 Programs that are sponsored or managed by UNH come into existence in a variety of ways, but all of them must follow a series of procedures in order to ensure the academic and personal welfare of students and faculty, fiscal responsibility, and efficient management.
 Sponsoring departments, faculty and the relevant dean must accept ultimate responsibility for the development, implementation, marketing, and operation of study away programs.

 New UNH‑Managed programs should not duplicate or compete with those already in existence.
-In the initial stages, new UNH‑Managed programs should be developed with the knowledge and support of the department chair, the college dean, the director of CIEGE, and faculty with expertise in the region.
+In the initial stages, new UNH‑Managed programs should be developed with the knowledge and support of the department chair, the college dean, the administrative director of education abroad, and faculty with expertise in the region.

 All UNH-Managed study abroad programs must be approved by the University Committee on Study Abroad (UCSA).
-CIEGE is available to provide information and assistance at any stage in the process.
+Global Education Center is available to provide information and assistance at any stage in the process.

 Procedures for planning a new program include the following: